kgdunn/pid-book/univariate-review/univariate-review.rst

 ..
 To Do

 	* see p 295 of Devore here for in-class example
 	* Put "paired" tests under the main section of testing for differences
 	* Explain more clearly when a paired test is required vs a test of differences
-	*
+	* Show the curves for normal and t-distribution as a table

 In context
 ==========